WTR-GITHUB/PYTHON_II_PART/Python-Advanced-‐--Lecture-05.-Functional-Programming-Intro:-Part-2.md

 _So now reduce().
 This is actually the one I’ve always hated most, because, apart from a few examples involving + or *, almost every time I see a reduce() call with a non-trivial function argument, I need to grab pen and paper to diagram what’s actually being fed into that function before I understand what the reduce() is supposed to do.
 So in my mind, the applicability of reduce() is pretty much limited to associative operators, and in all other cases it’s better to write out the accumulation loop explicitly. ([Source](https://www.artima.com/weblogs/viewpost.jsp?thread=98196))_

 Even in our example we can see that there are simpler ways of doing our simple example.
-Can you suggest any of them?
-Discuss

 The most simple one would probably be:
 ```python